For 600 years, wild and exotic creatures were held captive here by kings and queens

+Founded by King John in the early 1200s, the Royal Menagerie became home to more than 60 species of animal.
 This began a long tradition of kings and queens keeping exotic animals as symbols of power and for the entertainment and curiosity of the court.

 Animals were also exchanged throughout Europe as regal gifts, but sadly, they were often mistreated.

-The Royal Menagerie was one of the many institutions founded at the Tower of London.
+The Royal Menagerie is one of the many institutions founded at the Tower of London.
 Others include The Royal Mint and The Royal Observatory.